 "Matt, can you run out to the farm and get some peaches from the basement?
 I'll make you some cobbler."
 Grandma asked.

 "Sure, Grandma."
 He looked forward to seeing all those memories.

-As he drove within a mile of farm, the house roof peeked over the treetops, but the barn towered over everything.
+As he drove within a mile of the farm, the house roof peaked over the treetops, but the barn towered over everything.
 Overgrown trees connected over the long driveway to form a tunnel.

-Before Grandpa died, Matt had talked to him on the phone.
-"I knew the basement scared you, but I also knew it important to preserve a young man's self-esteem."
+Before Grandpa died, Matt talked to him on the phone.
+"I knew the basement scared you, but I also knew it was important to preserve a young man's self-esteem."